Retail sales refer to the purchase of goods and services by customers.

-Of course, the training you offer your staff will differ considerably to the training a retailer offers theirs.
+Of course, the training you offer your staff will differ considerably from the training a retailer offers theirs.
 But, if you approach it correctly and choose the right type of training, it will improve your chances of long-term success.

 But what type of training do you require?
 It all comes down to who your staff are and what function they perform.

-We can divide your staff into three separate types: your account managers, your merchandisers and field marketers, and your promotions staff.
+We can divide your staff into three types: your account managers, your merchandisers and field marketers, and your promotions staff.